oamup/clipboard/README.md

+A cross-platform clipboard manager built with a Rust backend and a Kotlin client.
-A simple clipboard sync for multiple devices connect on same network.
+Works for multiple devices connect on same network.

-Use the client folder for windows and the server for android.
+Use the client for windows and the server for android.